Rep. Bob Good files for recount in Virginia GOP congressional primary - WTOP News

 The Associated Press said the race is too close to call and failed to declare a winner, citing Good’s plans to seek a recount.

-Good had signaled for weeks that he would seek a recount.
-He has c laimed that there were voting irregularities in Lynchburg and elsewhere, but elections officials have said the count is accurate and they are confident in the results.
+Good, who has served in Congress since 2021, had signaled for weeks that he would seek a recount.
+He has claimed that there were voting irregularities in Lynchburg and elsewhere, but elections officials have said the count is accurate and they are confident in the results.

 If Good loses, he would be the first House incumbent nationally to lose a primary challenge this year, with the exception of one race in which two incumbents faced off due to redistricting.

-Note: An earlier version of this story incorrectly stated that Good had the option to file his petition in any of the jurisdictions within the 5th Congressional District.